Lipschitz rigidity for scalar curvature: Introduction

 The main result of Section \ref{sec:Lichnerowicz} is Theorem \ref{T:integral Lichnerowicz} which provides a Schr\"odinger-Lichnerowicz formula for the twisted Dirac operator considered in Section \ref{S:Lipschitz bundles} if the twist bundle is the pull back of a smooth bundle along a Lipschitz map.

 Theorems \ref{T:main_even} and \ref{theo:disk} are proved in Section \ref{sec:proofs}.
-Similar to the original proof of Theorem \ref{Llarull}, we exploit the information provided by the Schr\"odinger-Lichnerowicz formula applied to a non-zero harmonic spinor field on $M$ whose existence is guaranteed by the index formula.
-Here the main new observation is that the existence of this spinor field implies that the differential of $f \colon M \to \S^n$ is an {\em orientation preserving isometry almost everywhere} (possibly after reversing the orientation of $M$).
-As explained in Section \ref{rigess} this implies that $f$ is a quasi-regular map without branch points, hence a homeomorphism which must be a metric isometry by a curve length comparison argument.
+Similar to the original proof of Theorem \ref{Llarull}, the Schr\"odinger-Lichnerowicz formula is applied to a non-zero harmonic spinor field on $M$ -- whose existence is guaranteed by the index formula -- which implies that the differential of $f$ is an isometry almost everywhere.
+However, in the absence of an inverse function theorem for Lipschitz maps, this no longer implies that $f$ is bijective, let alone a metric isometry.
+In fact $f$ could have folds, see Example \ref{folding}.

+Here our new observation is that the existence of this spinor field further implies that the differential of $f \colon M \to \S^n$ is {\em orientation preserving almost everywhere}, possibly after reversing the orientation of $M$.
+As explained in Section \ref{rigess}, this implies that $f$ is a quasiregular map without branch points, hence a homeomorphism which must be a metric isometry by a curve length comparison argument.

-{\it Acknowledgement.} We are grateful to Pekka Pankka for a helpful correspondence about quasiregular maps.
-The authors were supported by SPP 2026 ``Geometry at infinity'' funded by Deutsche Forschungsgemeinschaft.
+{\it Acknowledgement.} We are grateful to Pekka Pankka for helpful correspondence about quasiregular maps, and to Christian B\"ar and Lukas Sch\"onlinner for useful comments.
+The authors were supported by SPP 2026 ``Geometry at Infinity'' funded by the Deutsche Forschungsgemeinschaft.